Tilakmp2003/Yosi.ai/docs/API_REFERENCE.md

-# yosi.js API Reference
+# yosi.ai API Reference

-This document provides detailed information about the yosi.js API for programmatic usage.
+This document provides detailed information about the yosi.ai API for programmatic usage.

 ## Table of Contents